5.3 Practice Period

-Friendly and Fair Teaching is a method for teachers to create and maintain order.
-With this series of eight lessons, they create a positive learning environment.
+Friendly and Fair Teaching (FFT) is a method for teachers that helps them to establish and maintain order in the classroom.
+Through a series of eight lessons, they create a positive learning environment.

 Introduction video